AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

     :scale: 75%
     :align: center

-Avnet RFSoC Explorer - ADC/DAC Memory Considerations
+RFSoC Explorer - ADC/DAC Memory Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The RFSoC Programmable Logic (PL) design implemented on the ZCU208 imposes a few constraints on the DAC replay waveform and the ADC capture buffer.